• Skip to primary navigation

 PIN HERE to add this beet salad to your recipe box.

 Simple ingredients make for a great beet salad with goat cheese.
 There are lots of different ways you can get the ingredients-fresh unpeeled beets, cooked beets, canned beets.
-You can also steam or roast them.
-Any way this salad will turn out great.

 Buy pre prepared ingredients for your beet salad or raw and do the work yourself.
 The only difference is the 30-40 minutes that it takes to cook the beets.
+There are lots of ways to make this salad easier.
+It's delicious any way.

 beet and arugula salad ingredients on a table